View the full list of fields, first using long-form arguments:

 scyld-modimg --create CentOS6 --set-name CentOS6_image

-or first switch the default distro to CentOS6 and do another simple create:
+Alternatively, first switch the default distro to CentOS6 and do another simple create with the following commands:

 scyld-clusterctl --set-distro CentOS6